 In other words, nearly one-third of the world’s total population log on to Facebook at least once on a monthly basis.

 Therefore, the number of people using Facebook is just enormous.

-North America MAUs
+North America MAU

 In terms of Europe monthly active users, only Facebook breaks down its European region MAUs.